jstzwj/vscode-mcp-server/README.md

   - Parameters:
     - `path`: The path to the file to analyze (relative to workspace)
     - `maxDepth` (optional): Maximum nesting depth to display

   This tool provides:
   - Complete symbol tree for a document (similar to VS Code's Outline view)
   - Hierarchical structure showing classes, functions, methods, variables, etc.
   - Position information and symbol kinds for each symbol
   - Summary statistics by symbol type

   It's particularly useful for:
   - Understanding file structure and organization at a glance
   - Getting an overview of all symbols in a document
   - Analyzing code architecture and relationships
   - Finding all symbols of specific types within a file

+- **rename_symbol_code**: Renames a symbol (function, class, variable, etc.) and updates all references across the workspace
+  - Parameters:
+    - `path`: The path to the file containing the symbol
+    - `line`: The line number of the symbol (1-based)
+    - `symbol`: The symbol name to look for on the specified line
+    - `newName`: The new name for the symbol
+    - `matchIndex` (optional): Match index (1-based) to specify which symbol to rename when multiple matches are found on the same line

+  This tool provides:
+  - Safe symbol renaming using VS Code's built-in rename functionality
+  - Automatic update of all references across the workspace
+  - Detailed feedback on the number of changes applied
+  - List of modified files and change counts
+  - Automatic detection of symbol occurrences on the line
+  - Smart handling of multiple symbol occurrences (lists indices and allows specification)

+  It's particularly useful for:
+  - Refactoring code and improving naming conventions
+  - Fixing typos in symbol names
+  - Maintaining consistency across the codebase
+  - Safe symbol renaming without breaking references

+  Usage workflow:
+  1. First call without `matchIndex` parameter to find symbol occurrences
+  2. If multiple matches found, tool returns indices and asks for specification
+  3. Call again with `matchIndex` parameter to rename specific symbol

 ### Shell Tools
 - **execute_shell_command_code**: Executes a shell command in the VS Code integrated terminal with shell integration